This time, we interview Iker Jusué, the winner of all the major sourcing competitions. Do you want to know his sourcing superpower? Enjoy the reading!

 Mindset and framework.
 You need to be curious, you need to be willing to adapt, you will need to be organized.
 Love selling and influencing but in a nice, social and natural way.
 Be patient and keep always learning.
 Be humble, there are many great FB groups out there (like the recently created Spanish sourcing community), Google first and ask for help after.
 And if you come across something cool, please share! 🙂

 Tell us about your hobbies.
 We know that you are the owner of the awesome Husky.
 They like to run very much.
 Does it make you go in for sports?

 I’m a lot into cryptocurrencies.
-Also started studying a master in IT part-time.
-Love reading Bukowski and the likes, watching TV Shows as Mr. Robot and listening to trap, electronic music and metal.
+Also started studying for Master’s in IT part-time.
+Love reading Bukowski and the likes, watching TV Shows as Mr. Robot, and listening to trap, electronic music and metal.

 Ready to start sourcing IT candidates?

 AmazingHiring is an AI-based aggregator to source passive IT candidates across the web.
 It finds people profiles from 50+ networks like GitHub, StackOverflow, Facebook, Kaggle, etc. and provides recruiters with candidates’ professional background, contacts, social footprint.

 Happy to share our exclusive interview with the influential sourcing guru — Jan Tegze.
 Jan’s articles, conference performances, and, of course, his book are the infinite source of inspiration for us and for many recruiting fans across the globe.
 The interview has been conducted in 2018.
 Enjoy!
 Jan, we’ve noticed that you have graduated from […]